gspetrou/JetsonImagingSystem/README.md

 Captures some images and sends them with telemetry somewhere via HTTP.

+I originally made this for [Penn State UAS](https://uas.engr.psu.edu)

+## License/Usage

+If you intend on using/modifying this software you make it open source/available for anyone to download.

 ## Getting Started

 The program is designed to make changing the multimedia backend framework pretty easy but for now only GStreamer is supported so we have to install that.